Create hello world app using Forge

 .

-6.1 TODO For me it didn't work properly.
+- For me it didn't work properly.
 If I run docker with sudo then it works but not with normal user.
-Not a big problem because I can always use forge deploy
+Not a big problem because I can always use

-Now instead of display a static text, let us consume and end point.
+Now instead of display a static text, let us consume an end point.

 npm install @forge/api